Visit a Museum

 The University of Pennsylvania has a great (and very useful) exhibition.
 The Ancient Greek World.
 It is divided into five parts: Daily Life, Land and Time, Economy, Religion and Death, and extra topics.
 Each of these sections is further subdivided for your convience.

-The National Archaeological Museum of Athens provides a very comprehensive set of images from its unparalleled collection.
+The National Archaeological Museum of Athens provides a very comprehensive set of images from its unparalleled collection as does the Acropolis Museum. as does the Athens Agora Museum.

-The Iraklion Archaeological Museum has an excellent collection of Bronze age finds from the island of Crete.
+The Heraklion Archaeological Museum has an excellent collection of Bronze age finds from the island of Crete.
 A must visit for students of the Minoan culture.

 The British Museum has an unparalled collection of artifacts from the beginning of the Bronze age.
 The museum also hosts a wonderful site on Ancient Greece that introduces students to Greek culture.